ptrswr/Fashion-mnist/README.md

 ## Results

-Using developed model I reached up 0.9224 accuracy with circa ~0.254 loss on my test data.
+Using developed model I reached up to 0.9224 accuracy with circa ~0.254 loss on my test data.